-Educational attainment is one of the key determinants of health.
-While Latinos have made great strides in attaining greater education – the Latino high school dropout figures are at all-time lows and more are enrolling in two- and four-year universities – there is still a long way to go before they are achieving secondary degrees … Read morePosted on .
+Obtaining an education is one of the key social determinants of health.
+While Latinos have made great strides in this area in recent years – high school dropout rates are at an all-time low and two- and four-year college enrollments for Latinos is at an all-time high – Latinos still lag behind other racial and … Read morePosted on .

 Where you live has an undeniable impact on your overall health.
 Lack of access to spaces for physical activity, healthy food choices, and health care options often plague those that live in low-income neighborhoods.
 This includes many Latino families.
 This confluence of conditions often lead to residents becoming overweight and/or obese and suffering from diabetes, … Read morePosted on .

 As defined by the Health Equity Institute, health equity is the “attainment of the highest level of health for all people.”
 This means that everyone, no matter their race, gender, sexual orientation, belief system, or economic status has an opportunity to achieve the best health possible.
 Many low-income and minority groups, including Latinos, are disproportionately … Read morePosted on .